Overview

 Part 2: Making it configurable

 Extend your layout to respond to user actions.
-Add capabilities that let users adjust the main ratio and number of master windows.
+Add capabilities that let users adjust the main ratio and number of main windows.

-What you’ll build: A master-stack layout with adjustable regions.
+What you’ll build: A main-stack layout with adjustable regions.

 Prerequisites: Complete Part 1.